Where to go?

 Maps

 I am a big fan of Bikeline books; https://www.esterbauer.com/bikeline-produkte/bikeline-radtourenbuecher/.
 You can buy them from Amazon or a local bookshop.
 They are handy for determining how much ascent there is, what types of road surfaces or whether it is a bike path or the main road.
-They highlight worthy points of interest, where the bike shops are if you need a mechanic and also where accommodations are.
+They highlight worthy points of interest, including where the bike shops are located if you need a mechanic, as well as where accommodations are available.
 Other great maps are Mayr and Kompass, which we use for local area trips; the great thing about both of these companies’ maps is that they are waterproof, which is a must for a bike map.

 DIY or Organised Tour?

-You can plan straight from the internet with information on areas, routes and bike paths.
-Many companies offer guided and non-guided bike tours with luggage service, etc. This means all levels and wishes for an e-bike tour can be catered to; take a look. https://www.eurobike.at/en is an Austrian company with several European bike tours on offer.
+You can plan your route directly from the internet, with information on areas, routes, and bike paths.
+Many companies offer guided and non-guided bike tours, along with luggage service, among other amenities.
+This means all levels and wishes for an e-bike tour can be catered to; take a look. https://www.eurobike.at/en is an Austrian company offering a large number of European bike tours.
 We have met many of their customers along our travels, and the feedback has always been positive.

 Komoot is a useful planning app that I use, which I find easy to use.
-It provides the tour profile so you can see your height gain, which is very useful when planning a day and how far you want to cycle.
+It provides the tour profile, allowing you to see your height gain, which is very useful when planning a day and determining how far you want to cycle.

 You can see a number of the tours that I have completed on my Komoot account: